testinfected/molecule/docs/README.md

 ### Custom Matching

 You are not limited to the provided match patterns.
-You can easily implement your own matcher and decide exactly how to match an incoming url to an application.
+You can provide your own predicate and decide exactly how to match an incoming url to an application.

-To do this, use the route definition methods that accept a _Matcher_ rather than a _String_.
+To do this, use the route definition methods that accept a _Predicate_ rather than a _String_.

 ## Working with the Request